-However, if you have some type of bounce to reflect that light back into her face, or have her align herself to the back edge of the beauty dish above her, you can remedy this.
+However, if you have some type of bounce to reflect that light back onto her face, or have her align herself to the back edge of the beauty dish above her, you can get more light exposing her face.

 However, when she’s on her back, her face will naturally be facing the light.

 Remember, this technique of shooting dark and moody boudoir applies to both natural light and artificial light.
 Just replace your window or door with a soft box and the rules are the same.

 Just remember to always position your subject between you and your light source, and always be shooting (at some angle) towards the light.

 If you found this article helpful, please pass it along to someone if may also benefit.

 Thanks for your time!

 In this episode of Boudoir Pose Breakdown we’re going to take a look at the Boudoir Portrait.The boudoir portrait is a nice break from concentrating on just the client’s body.
 It’s a chance...